cavalen/vlab-azure/README.md

 - Virtual Server Public IP and DNS Record

 **Playbook 07: Deploy Azure AKS**\
-This optional playbook will deploy an AKS cluster with 2 Nodes, to test the integration with F5 Container Ingress Service (CIS)
+This optional playbook will deploy an AKS cluster with 2 Nodes, useful to test the F5 Container Ingress Service (CIS)
 <br />

 ## :heavy_exclamation_mark: DELETING THE LAB :heavy_exclamation_mark:

-Do not forget to delete the resources created to avoid unwanted charges.
+Do not forget to delete the resources created to avoid unwanted charges $$$.

 You can delete the Lab using the provided Ansible Playbook or manually deleting the Resource Group in Azure Portal